-Day of the Colonoscopy- Your colonoscopy will be performed at a special outpatient surgical center.
+Day of the Colonoscopy-Your colonoscopy will be performed at a special outpatient surgical center.
 You will register upon your arrival at the front desk, you will then be escorted to the pre op assessment area and you will be asked to change into a surgical gown.
+You will be asked to sign a form which verifies that you consent to having the procedure and that you understand what is involved.
 Please notify the surgery center nursing staff if you have any drug allergies, heart or lung problems, sleep apnea or if you are taking any blood thinners such as Coumadin or Plavix.
 If there is anything you do not understand, ask for more information.
 An intravenous line, or IV, will then be established to administer fluids and anesthesia.
 You will then have a consultation with your anesthesiologist who may ask you certain questions pertaining to your specific health conditions.
 The anesthesiologist assessment will allow him to provide you the precise individualized care you will need while sedated.

-During the Colonoscopy You will be taken on a hospital bed into the endoscopy suite and connected to the vital monitoring devices.
+During the Colonoscopy-You will be taken on a hospital bed into the endoscopy suite and connected to the vital monitoring devices.
 Once you are comfortable, anesthesia will be administered by the anesthesiologist.
 Once you are sedated, your doctor will first do a rectal exam with a gloved, lubricated finger; then the lubricated colonoscope will be gently inserted.
 As the scope is slowly and carefully passed, air will be introduced to help advance the scope.
-The time needed for colonoscopy will vary, depending in part on what is found and what is done; on average, the procedure takes about 15-30 minutes.
+The time needed for colonoscopy will vary, depending in part on what is found and what is done; on average, the procedure takes about 30 minutes.

-Possible Complications Although colonoscopy is a safe procedure, complications can occur, including perforation or puncture of the colon walls, which could require surgical repair.
+Possible Complications-Although colonoscopy is a safe procedure, complications can occur, including perforation or puncture of the colon walls, which could require surgical repair.
 Complications during a colonoscopy are rare.
 When polyp removal or biopsy is performed, hemorrhage - heavy bleeding - may result and sometimes require blood transfusion or reinsertion of the colonoscope to control the bleeding.
 You may develop swelling and/or redness at the site of the I.V. where the sedation was given.
 Apply a warm compress to the area to reduce discomfort.
 Please notify your doctor if this occurs.
 You should also be aware that colonoscopy is not perfect and even with a skilled physician; some colon lesions (abnormalities) might be missed.
 Be sure to discuss any specific concerns you may have about the procedure with your doctor.